Lectem/cpp-docs/docs/cpp/fastcall.md

 **Microsoft Specific**

-The **`__fastcall`** calling convention specifies that arguments to functions are to be passed in registers, when possible.
+The **`__fastcall`** calling convention specifies that arguments to functions are to be passed in registers, when possible. `enum` types will be passed in registers if their underlying type would be passed in registers. `class`, `struct` and `union` types are always pushed on the stack.
 This calling convention only applies to the x86 architecture.
 The following list shows the implementation of this calling convention.

 |Element|Implementation|
 |-------------|--------------------|